LIS

 12VAC5-221-140.
 Voluntary termination of cooperative agreement.

-B. In the event of a termination of a cooperative agreement, the parties shall return the letter authorizing cooperative agreement to the department's Office of Licensure and Certification.
+B. In the event of a termination of a cooperative agreement, the parties shall return the authorization letter to the commissioner.

 Statutory Authority